dragonxgbc/woopBot/README.md

 # woopBot
- wikipedia wrapper + other integrations
+ uses a wikipedia wrapper + other integrations